 - Apply for Admission to Program

 - Upon acceptance, familiarize yourself with program requirements and deadlines, and meet with Advisor.
 (Your first advisor is the program director).

 - Start taking course work and building portfolio.

 - When you have earned 12-15 credits, form and meet with your Supervisory Committee—usually three faculty members you select.
-Share with them your plans for course work and your portfolio.
-On the Graduate College web site, complete the form “Appointment of Supervisory Committee” (link to pdf) and bring it to your committee meeting for the faculty to sign.
-(Your committee will also fill out a mid-point evaluation.)
+Share with them your plans for further course work and your portfolio.
+On the Graduate College web site, complete the form “Appointment of Supervisory Committee” and bring it to your committee meeting for the faculty to sign.

-- Continue taking course work and building portfolio.
+- Continue taking course work and building your portfolio.

-- 2 semesters before you plan to finish complete and submit “Admission to Candidacy” form (link to pdf).
+- 2 semesters before you plan to finish, complete and submit “Admission to Candidacy” form .

-- The semester before you plan to finish, apply to graduate.
+- The semester before you plan to finish, apply to graduate (online).

 - Finish all course work.

-- Enroll in ENGL 592 Portfolio credit (see portfolio steps below, especially step 5), and complete your portfolio.
+- Enroll in ENGL 592 Portfolio credit, and complete your portfolio.

 - Make a public presentation of a selection of your work.
 (Usually this is the “Project” from your portfolio).

 - Present (“Defend”) your portfolio to your Supervisory Committee.
-(Committees often ask for revisions in order to meet standards.)
+(Committees may ask for revisions in order to meet standards.)

-- Graduation.
-You complete a Self-Assessment, and email to your employer the link to a survey for them to fill out.
+- Graduation!
+Also you complete a self-assessment, and email to your employer the link to a survey for them to fill out.